All

 6. What is budget neutrality?

-7. How is scaling factor applied?
+7. How is the scaling factor applied?

 8. How do 2024 MIPS payment adjustments relate to 2022 final scores?